Lumi-supercomputer/LUMI-training-materials/docs/2day-20260422/101-Architecture.md

 The storage nodes offer both a CEPH filesystem and CEPH block storage.
 Object storage is offered by LUMI-O. For security reasons, there is no access to the Lustre filesystems of LUMI.
-The network capacity is also very limited, as the nodes are equiped with 25 Gb/s Ethernet rather than 200 Gb/s Slingshot adapters.
+The network capacity is also very limited, as the nodes are equipped with two 25 Gb/s Ethernet rather than 200 Gb/s Slingshot adapters.
 Support is also limited; the system is basically meant for users who already have experience with Kubernetes and can set up their own containers and the LUMI User Support Team does not have the capacity to do development on that system.
-*LUMI-K will not be further discussed in this course.*
+*LUMI-K will not be further discussed in this course,* and user support for this partition is also limited.
+It is mostly meant for users who already have a lot of experience with Kubernetes/OpenShift.

 In this section of the course we will now build up LUMI step by step.